-Depending on who you ask, Twitter is either a vibrant social network with an enjoyable community and supports and entertains each other, or a raging hellscape that should be named the scourge of the internet and possibly set on fire (insert “why not both” meme, here).
+Depending on who you ask, Twitter is either a vibrant social network that allows for interpersonal connections, or a cesspool of negativity and ignorance.
 Nevertheless, Twitter continues to be one of our favorite social networks, combing a strange amalgamation of microblogging, comedy, and social communities all with limited characters.
 It’s truly unlike anything else on the internet.

 Has Someone Muted You on Twitter?

-Muting someone on Twitter is a useful way of removing their stuff from your timeline without blocking them.
-It is a useful middle ground that enhances your Twitter experience without bringing up any awkward social situations in which you have to explain to someone why you blocked them.
+Muting someone on Twitter is a useful way of removing their content from your timeline without actually blocking them.
+It is a useful middle ground that enhances your Twitter experience while avoiding any awkward IRL social interactions.
 Maybe you’ll eventually make up.
 Maybe you’re just not ready for that level of permanence.
 Your reasons are your own, but muting another user is a great way to slowly forget about them and their annoying Tweets.

 Muting removes their Tweets from your timeline, but it does not tell the other person what has happened.
 So the answer to the main question of ‘Can you tell if someone muted you on Twitter?’ is no, so long as they aren’t using any add-ons.
 Twitter very specifically designed this feature with silence and privacy in mind.
 After all, it wouldn’t be very helpful for avoiding drama if it tattled on you.

-Muting is not unfollowing and it is not blocking.
+Muting someone is not the same as unfollowing, and it’s not the same as blocking.
 You can still Direct Message a muted account and they can DM you.
 You just don’t see their Tweets in your timeline.
 It’s roughly the same as unfollowing someone on Facebook without unfriending them.

-We all know someone who Tweets everything they do, including a ton of pointless stuff that nobody in their right mind would be interested in.
-And most of us have an aunt or an uncle or a cousin that we’re never going to agree with but that we can’t block without causing family drama.
+We all know someone who Tweets everything they do, including every single meal and random thought.
+Most of us have a family member (or 10) that we’re never going to agree with but that we can’t block without causing family drama.
 These kinds of people are everywhere, and while they usually don’t mean any harm, they do make using Twitter harder work than it needs to be.

 However, anyone who uses TweetDeck may be familiar with the ability to view muted accounts.
 For those unaware, TweetDeck is an account manager app that works as a Twitter dashboard.
 Those who have been around awhile might remember Twitter’s “Dashboard App.”
 This is the new and improved version, so you’ll need to snag the app if you haven’t already.
 To check if someone has you muted in TweetDeck, follow these steps: